 How to Plant Marigold Seeds

-Marigold seeds are best planted at least one inch apart and place seeds no more than one inch deep in the soil.
+Marigold seeds are best planted at least one inch apart, and place seeds no more than one inch deep in the soil.
 Plant your seeds where they will receive direct sunlight.
-You’ll soon have a whole new generation of marigolds to greet your visitors next season.
+You’ll soon have a new generation of marigolds to greet your visitors next season.

-Saving marigold seeds is a simple and rewarding process, whether your working with African marigolds (Tagetes erecta), Signet marigolds (Tagetes tenuifolia), or Pot marigolds (Calendula officinalis).
-For African marigolds, the large seed heads will form on tall stems, while Signet marigolds produce smaller seed heads.
+Saving marigold seeds is a simple and rewarding process, whether you are working with African marigolds (Tagetes erecta), Signet marigolds (Tagetes tenuifolia), or Pot marigolds (Calendula officinalis).
+The large seed heads for African marigolds will form on tall stems, while Signet marigolds produce smaller seed heads.

-By saving marigold seeds, you can ensure a bountiful harvest year after year, while also saving money and preserving the unique characteristic of each variety.
+By saving marigold seeds, you can ensure a bountiful harvest year after year while saving money and preserving the unique characteristics of each variety.

 We’ve reached the end of How to Save Marigold Seeds for next year.
 I hope you enjoyed it!

 Let me know in the comments below what your favorite type of marigold plant is and how you use the flowers.
-Once you start to grow marigold flowers, you won’t be able to stop.
+Once you start to growing marigolds, you won’t be able to stop.

 Don’t forget to join the Creating a Cozy Life Group.
 You’re not going to believe how amazing it is!